 Livermore Art Association

-LAA Member News
+LAA Member News & Awards

 Margo Kirkewoog passed away on March 29, 2017.
 Her energy and creative skills lead the Livermore Art Association to establish many art festivals and events and helped establish the LAA Gallery.
 Margo's community involvements were legendary.
 She taught art for many years.
 Her artwork was innovative and won many awards.
 Cards may be sent to the family: Arne Kirkewoog, 832 Santa Maria Ave., Los Osos, CA 93402.

 Oil / Acrylic Linda Ryan Ebbtide #1